medusajs/medusa/docs/content/plugins/file-service/spaces.md

 To manage images in Medusa, you need a file service plugin responsible for hosting the images.
 Without a file service plugin, you will face issues while working with Medusa, such as when uploading images for products.

 Medusa provides three different options to handle your file storage.
-This document focuses on using [Spaces](https://www.digitalocean.com/products/spaces) to store your Medusa server’s images.
+This document focuses on using [Spaces](https://www.digitalocean.com/products/spaces) to store images and files uploaded to the Medusa backend.

 ---

 ## Prerequisites

-### Medusa Server
+### Medusa Backend

 A Medusa backend is required to be set up before following along with this document.
 You can follow the [quickstart guide](../../development/backend/install.mdx) to get started in minutes.